JettJones/google_script_voting/README.md

 1. Open the Elections Spreadsheet.
 2. Select the “Configure” sheet.
 It should be the second one.
 3. On the first column under the heading of “Keys”, enter one secret key per line.
 These keys should be distributed, one per person, to the voters.
 Voters enter these keys into the form.
 This ensures that each voter:
-	a. has only one vote entry
+  * has only one vote entry
-	b. can return and change their vote as often as they like
+  * can return and change their vote as often as they like
 4. Secret keys must be exactly 5 characters long and may contain lowercase or uppercase letters or any number.

 ## Running the Vote